Applied ML & Decision Systems

 I build machine learning systems that evaluate and optimize decisions under uncertainty.

-Right now, most of my work sits at the intersection of reinforcement learning, distributed simulation, and LLM evaluation.
-I don’t just focus on training models; I spend my time engineering the systems around the model—the environments, objective functions, and evaluation frameworks that dictate whether an algorithm actually works in the real world.
+Right now, most of my work sits at the intersection of algorithmic optimization, distributed simulation, and LLM evaluation.
+I don’t just focus on training models; I spend my time engineering the systems around the model: the environments, objective functions, and evaluation frameworks that dictate whether an algorithm actually works in the real world.

 At Johns Hopkins Applied Physics Laboratory, I build large-scale simulation and ML pipelines that drive operational decisions for the U.S. Navy and Coast Guard.